 If atmosphere is what you're looking for, the French Quarter is where to stay in Charleston, South Carolina!

-Consider going a walking tour!
+Consider joining a walking tour!

 **Please do not support animal cruelty and skip the horse carriage rides where one horse is pulling 10+ people in extreme heat and humidity.
 Get some exercise and walk or bike the city instead.
 Same goes for New Orleans.**